Open-Building-Management/PyFina/README.md

 ![](test.png)

-If you want to express the xrange in seconds :
+To express the xrange in seconds :
 ```
 xrange = Text.timescale()
 plt.subplot(111)